Foreground removal and 21 cm signal estimates: comparing different blind methods for the BINGO Telescope: Foreground Removal methods

-Therefore, we need to maximize the non-Gaussianity of the $\mathbf{e}^{\textrm{T}}\mathbf{s}$ to get each component corresponding to a respective $\mathbf{e}_i$, or equivalently $\mathbf{w}_i$.
-That is nothing more than a search for a direction for which the components are maximally non-Gaussian. \citep{hyvarinen2001} suggested the \emph{negentropy} function as such a measure, in contrast to the higher-order (statistical) method as \emph{kurtosis} (the forth-order cumulant of a random variable) which by that \emph{"is not a robust measure of nongaussianity"}.
-The negentropy is defined as

-where $H$ is the entropy function, $\mathbf{\xi}$ a vector, and the subscript $\textrm{G}$ identifies a Gaussian random variable of the same covariance matrix as $\mathbf{\xi}$.
-The disadvantage of using negentropy is that it is computationally hard to calculate.
-So it is necessary to estimate it through some \emph{contrast function} $g$,

-for non-quadratic function $g$, and a Gaussian variable $\nu_{\textrm{G}}$ of zero mean and unit variance.
-The ICA algorithm used in this paper was the FastICA, a fast fixed-point algorithm that uses negentropy as a measure of non-Gaussianity and $\xi=\mathbf{w}^{\textrm{T}}\mathbf{z}$, where $\mathbf{z}$ is the whitened data of $\mathbf{x}$.
-In this work, we have used $g(\cdot) = \log\cosh(\cdot)$, with 20 maximum number of iterations and 0.01 of tolerance with FastICA by scikit-learn package\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.FastICA.html}} to get the mix matrix and so to estimate the $\mathbb{W}$.
-For a complete description of the algorithm, please see \citep{hyvarinen2001}.
+ICA-based algorithms seek a linearly transformed matrix $\hat{\mathbf{S}}=\mathbf{W}\mathbf{X}$, where each row is a transformed vector and all components are mutually independent \citep{hyvarinen1999}.
+The ICA algorithm used in this paper is FastICA, a fast fixed-point algorithm that uses negentropy as a measure of non-Gaussianity.
+We set the non-quadratic function $g(\cdot)=\log\cosh(\cdot)$, with a maximum number of 20 iterations and a tolerance of 0.01, using the FastICA implementation from the \texttt{scikit-learn} package\footnote{\url{https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.FastICA.html}} to estimate the mixing matrix and thus to estimate $\mathbf{W}$ (see Appendix \ref{Section: AppendixC} for more details).